pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"inconsistent-mro"+OR+"E0240")

 ### [E0241](#E0241) (duplicate-bases)<a name="E0241"></a>
-Duplicate bases for class %r
+Duplicate bases for class %r.

 Used when a class has duplicate bases.

 **:x: Incorrect code**